scipy/scipy/doc/source/building/index.rst

 System-level dependencies
 -------------------------

-SciPy uses compiled code for speed, which means you might need extra dependencies to build it on your system.
+SciPy uses compiled code for speed, which means you need compilers and some other system-level (i.e, non-Python / non-PyPI) dependencies to build it on your system.

 .. note::